 The Fund invests in units of other underlying funds which are managed by the Manager or entities related to the Manager through common ownership.
-For the year ended December 31, 2023, the net realized losses from the sale of such underlying funds included in the Net realized gain (loss) on investments on the Statements of Comprehensive Income were \$1,159,393 (2022 - losses of \$43,475).
+For the year ended December 31, 2024, the net realized gains from the sale of such underlying funds included in the Net realized gain (loss) on investments on the Statements of Comprehensive Income were \$16,744 (2023 - losses of \$1,159,393).